opendatacube/datacube-core/docs/about-core-concepts/products.rst

 :measurements:
     List of measurements in this product.
-The measurement names defined here need to match 1:1 with the measurement key names defined in the :ref:`dataset-metadata-doc`.
+The measurement names defined here need to match 1:1 with the measurement key names defined in the :ref:`dataset-metadata-doc-eo3`.

     name
          Name of the measurement